When the frigid temperatures arrive in Toronto this winter, the most obvious reaction is to lock yourself indoors and binge-watch your favourite show.

 Address: Niagara Falls, ON

 Status: Opening in January and runs through to March

 The historic village will be adorned with over one million lights this winter, becoming Ontario’s largest outdoor light festival, Alight at Night.
 From the enchantment of horse-drawn wagons to a life-size toy train, this holiday road trip will take you to a magical place.
-There will be carolling, festive dining, and of course, Santa will be making a visit to take in all your Christmas wishes.

 Address: Upper Canada Village